Drahflow/Reningsverk/README.md

 * Compare initiatives and drafts using your favorite $DIFF.
 * Apply commands across multiple initiatives and suggestions (and general subentity-ish thingies).
 * Make private notes.
+* See what's new.
 * Fork existing initatives, or create brand new issues.
-* See what's new.
+* Vote on initiatives when the time comes (or maybe before - test results outstanding).

 Planned
 -------

-* Voting phase.
-(There was no issue in voting while I coded this.)
 * Delegation tree analysis.
 * Suggestions based on earlier voting similarities.
 * Search.